Affiliate links on Android Authority may earn us a commission. Learn more.

 Xiaomi Mi Band 7

 For fitness buffs on a budget, the Xiaomi Mi Band 7 brings more to your wrist than ever.
 In addition to new features and sensors, the band delivers ample display space to get your stats on the go.
 However, it still doesn’t pack some of the most requested features from long-time Mi Band users.
-Find out more in our Xiaomi Mi Band 7 review.
+Find out more about this budget fitness tracker in our Xiaomi Mi Band 7 review.

 What you need to know about the Xiaomi Mi Band 7